dosyago-coder-0/brutal.js/README.md

 ## Components

 Components are pure views.
-Functions that take something and return dumbass templates.
+Functions that take something and return **dumbass objects**.
 If the view needs state, it can take it as a parameter.

 ### Defining